- Next course commencement: Autumn 2022

 WHY TAKE THIS COURSE

-Successful completion of this Award will lead to a Higher Certificate in Applied Management.
-This is a QQI Higher Education and Training (HET) Major Award (6M15633) at Level 6 on the National Framework of Qualifications (NFQ).
+Successful completion of the course will lead to a BA Degree in Applied Management.
+This is a QQI accredited Major Award at Level 7 on the National Framework of Qualifications (NFQ).

 WHAT YOU WILL YOU LEARN

-- Describe how leadership and the role of the leader is understood in contemporary management
+- how leadership and the role of the leader is understood in contemporary management

-- Appreciate the importance of leadership skills in managing change within an organisation
+- the importance of leadership skills in managing change within an organisation

-- Use a range of leadership and change management models and tools in your organisation
+- a range of leadership and change management models and tools in your organisation

-- Understand the role, function and importance of the human resources function in the human services and non profit sector
+- the role, function and importance of the human resources function in the human services and non-profit sector

-- Explored the legal context of Irish HRM operations
+- the legal context of Irish HRM operations

-- Examined how the HRM function’s role in determining and delivering staff upskilling in a diverse organisation
+- the HRM function's role in determining and delivering staff upskilling in a diverse organisation

-- Explain what ‘critical thinking’, ’emotional intelligence’ and ‘action learning’ are and outline their uses in the sector
+- critical thinking, emotional intelligence and action learning and outline their uses in the sector

-- Apply these principles, processes and practices to improve your management capabilities and benefit your organisation, team and service users
+- how to apply these principles, processes and practices to improve your management capabilities and benefit your organisation, team and service users

-- Appreciate the role organisational structure and culture play in:
+- the role organisational structure and culture play in:

 - Normal day-to-day operations